opendocsg/slw-judgments-backfill/2003_SGHC_213/report.md

  shall pass, in lieu of any sentence of imprisonment, a sentence of preventive detention of such term of not less than 7 nor more than 20 years as the Court may determine.

-In _Tan Ngin Hai v PP_ [2001] 3 SLR 161 at 163, I held that the real test as to whether a sentence of preventive detention should be imposed is
+In _Tan Ngin Hai v PP_ <span class="citation">[2001] 3 SLR 161</span> at 163, I held that the real test as to whether a sentence of preventive detention should be imposed is

  whether or not the degree of propensity towards any type of criminal activity at all is such that the offender ought to be taken out of circulation altogether in order that he be not afforded even the slightest opportunity to give sway to his criminal tendencies again.

-This approach was recently applied by the Court of Appeal in _PP v Syed Hamid Bin A Kadir Alhamid_ [2002] 4 SLR 154.
+This approach was recently applied by the Court of Appeal in _PP v Syed Hamid Bin A Kadir Alhamid_ <span class="citation">[2002] 4 SLR 154</span>.

 _Application to the present facts_